uranusjr/sqlian/docs/source/quickstart.rst

 SQLian is composed of three main parts:

 * **Connectors** connect to a database.
-* **Queries** take native objects and convert them to a SQL command.
+* **Statement builders** take native objects and convert them to a SQL command string.
 The command can then be executed by the connector in the database.
 * **Records** are wrappers providing a clean, nice interface to interact with the database cursor, and the data it retrieves.